-Francesca Fiore is an artistpoet from Pennsylvania whose research-based work spans video, performance, installation, and text.
+Francesca Fiore is an artistpoet from Pennsylvania whose process-based work includes research, performance, video, installation, and text.
 She holds a Master of Fine Arts from Parsons School of Design and received her Bachelor of Fine Arts from Rutgers University’s Mason Gross School of the Arts.
 Her hybrid visual/poetic projects explore familial intimacies, representations of memory, history, and the unfolding of time.

 Hillary Wagner is an artist from Bethel, Ohio, a village in Clermont County where her family farmed for generations.
 She received her MFA in Fine Arts from Parsons School of Design and a BA in Fine Arts from Mount Vernon Nazarene University.
 She primarily works in sculpture and installation, but also in video, sound, photography, text, and drawing.
 Driven by a strong relationship to materiality, her work deals with questions of origin and place, memory and labor, stewardship and nurture; and how these concerns intersect with her feelings of alienation and displacement.